 We defined the framing narrative of Jesus’ day as essentially one of oppressive domination by the Roman Empire which is captured in the (coerced) allegiant profession, Caesar is Lord.

-We could define our Western world’s prevailing narrative as essentially one of humanistic individualism expressed in materialistic consumerism.
+We could define our Western world’s prevailing narrative in three ideas: humanism, materialism and Marxist postmodernism.